-Tadalafil and vardenafil are only available to those patients who have one of the specified medical conditions listed below.
+Tadalafil, vardenafil and avanafil are only available to those patients who have one of the specified medical conditions listed below.
 Other men can receive a private prescription from their own GP.

-A specialist can also prescribe drug treatments on the NHS if your condition causes severe distress in your life.
+A specialist can also prescribe treatments using medication on the NHS if your condition causes severe distress in your life.
 Examples would be relationship breakdown, social problems or effects on mood or behaviour.

 Further help & information